 If the gland isn’t severely impacted, there’s a chance that it will empty itself.
 The gland gets emptied every time the dog goes potty.
 Therefore, minor impaction can be solved quite quickly.
 In those cases, a vet will prescribe a high-fiber diet.

-That will make pooping much easier on your pooch, and the anal gland sacks will once again play their nature-assigned role.
+, and the anal gland sacks will once again play their nature-assigned role.
 However, if you’re a seasoned dog owner, you can also solve the problem yourself.
 If the gland isn’t severely impacted, you can empty it manually, by massaging it with your fingers.
 Ah, the things we do for our best friends!

 Most first-time dog owners are quite surprised when they hear their dogs are allergic to something.
 Just like humans, dogs can be allergic to the most ordinary (and sometimes inconvenient) things — poultry, eggs, pork, etc. What’s more, they can also be allergic to something from their environment, like plant life, other animal hair, chemicals, mold, etc.